arunans23/esb-connector-salesforce/connector/docs/soap/config.md

 * password:  The password provided here is a concatenation of the user password and the security token provided by Salesforce.
 * loginUrl:  The login URL to access the Salesforce account.
 * blocking:  Indicates whether the connector needs to perform blocking invocations to Salesforce.
 (Supported in WSO2 ESB 4.9.0 and later.)
+* connectionType: Indicates the type of connection that should be established.

 ```text
 *  Users can obtain a security token by changing the password or resetting the security token using the Salesforce user interface.
 The new security token is sent to the email address recorded in the user's Salesforce record.